Includes all exhibits and daily programs, plus da Vinci Studio activities until closing.

 The Building for Kids Children’s Museum reserves the right to refuse admittance to anyone.

 Reciprocal Membership Admission

 The Building for Kids Children’s Museum welcomes memberships in the Association of Children’s Museums Reciprocal Network (50% off general admission for up to six people) or Association of Science Technology Centers Travel Passport Program (Free general admission to science centers & museums located outside 90 miles of the science center or museum where you are a member.
 Free general admission to science centers & museums located outside 90 miles of your residence.
+To see a list of zip codes that are inside the 90 miles and cannot use ASTC benefits click here.
 Check ASTC website for exclusions and benefits).

 For a week in early fall we will be closed for scrubbing, repairing and updating (2016 closing: September 5-16).
 Don’t worry, we’ll post it on our calendar.